minrk/open-on-github.novaextension/README.md

 ## TODO

 - use tracking branch, if defined
-- make requests directly to the GitHub API to check for refs instead of relying on `gh`
+- make requests directly to the GitHub API to check for refs instead of relying on `gh` (I chose `gh` because I use it and it avoid)
 - error handling

 ## Usage